alchzh/MODAQ/README.md

     `$cert = New-SelfSignedCertificate -certstorelocation cert:\localmachine\my -dnsname localhost.quizbowlreader.com -KeyAlgorithm ECDSA_nistP256`

+On macOS, you can open npm_start.command to run npm start and open a window in your Chrome browser.

 # Contribute

 Contributions are welcomed.
 Please verify that `npm lint` and `npm test` succeed without warnings or failures before submitting a pull request.